huss-osman/aws-labs/cloudformation/README.md

 ![IaC](https://img.shields.io/badge/IaC-Infrastructure%20as%20Code-green)
 ![Language](https://img.shields.io/badge/Language-YAML-red)

-CloudFormation is AWS's Infrastructure as Code (IaC) service that allows cloud infrastructure to be defined using code rather than manually created through the AWS Management Console.
+CloudFormation is AWS's Infrastructure as Code (IaC) service enabling infrastructure to be defined, deployed, and managed through code.

-Infrastructure is described using **YAML** or **JSON** templates, enabling environments to be deployed, updated, and removed consistently.
+Infrastructure is described using YAML or JSON templates.
+This enables environments to be provisioned, updated, and removed consistently while supporting automated cloud deployments.
+Templates can be version controlled, reused, and deployed without manual configuration.

-Using CloudFormation helps eliminate repetitive manual configuration (ClickOps) while making infrastructure repeatable, version-controlled, and easy to manage.
+The focus of this section is understanding how CloudFormation, Infrastructure as Code, automation, and provisioning work practically.

 ---